2006 Thai coup d'état: Civil servants, government agencies and family

 The junta initiated the removal from the civil service of people appointed by the Thaksin government as well as his former classmates at the Armed Forces Academies Preparatory School.
 Several military officers were transferred to inactive posts.
 Also removed were 18 senior police officers which the junta claimed could pose a threat to national security if they were to remain in their current posts.
-For a list of transferred military and police officers, see Removal from the civil service by the CDR.
 In early February, Police Commissioner-General Kowit Wattana himself was ousted for investigating military involvement in the 2007 Bangkok bombings.

-The purge was completed in the junta's mid-year military reshuffle of April 2007, when all senior officers perceived as loyal to the Thaksin government were removed and replaced with officers trusted by the new regime.
+The purge was completed in the junta's mid-year military reshuffle in April 2007, when all senior officers perceived as loyal to the Thaksin government were removed and replaced with officers trusted by the new regime.

 The junta affirmed on 20 September that along with the abolition of the constitution, the constitutional court, and other independent organisations set up under the abrogated charter were automatically abolished.
 However, the status of Auditor-General Jaruvan Maintaka was maintained by an order of the junta.
 The same order dissolved the State Audit Commission.
 She appeared when summoned along with senior government officials by the junta.

 Surasit Sangkhapong, director of the Government Lottery Office and an aide of Thaksin resigned to allow Auditor-General Jaruvan Maintaka to conduct an investigation into an allegation of irregularity.

-Pol Col Priewphan Damapong, Deputy Police Commissioner-General and brother-in-law of Thaksin Shinawatra, reported to the national police chief in line with the junta's orders.
+Colonel Priewphan Damapong, Deputy Police Commissioner-General and brother-in-law of Thaksin, reported to the national police chief in line with the junta's orders.

 Thaksin's wife and son, initially reported as having left Thailand for Singapore ahead of the declaration of martial law, were later reported in Thailand.
 It was suggested they remained to look after the family's finances.
 On Monday 25 September Pojaman Shinawatra left Bangkok at 01:30 (18:30 GMT) to join her husband in London.

 Council for Democratic Reform

 The junta ruled with a series of announcements.
 An early announcement asked the media to call it by its full name, the Council for Democratic Reform under the Constitutional Monarchy (CDRM), rather than just the Council for Democratic Reform (CDR).
-The junta said that the public might be misled if it wasn't understood that the junta was working "under the Constitutional Monarchy".
+The junta said that the public might be misled if it was not understood that the junta was working "under the Constitutional Monarchy".
 Later, the junta formally shortened its English name (but not its Thai name) to Council for Democratic Reform (CDR) in order to avoid any suspicions about the role of the monarchy in the coup.

 The 11th official announcement of the military regime outlined its leadership.
 It was composed of the leaders of all branches of the Thai military and police.